htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

        deferral_time      = 1262368800
        deferral_prep_time = 60

-Limitations
+Deferral Limitations
-'''''''''''
+''''''''''''''''''''

-There are some limitations to HTCondor’s job deferral feature.
+There are some limitations to HTCondor's job deferral feature.

 -  Job deferral is not available for scheduler universe jobs.
 A scheduler universe job defining the ``deferral_time`` produces a fatal error when submitted.
--  The time that the job begins to execute is based on the execution machine’s system clock, and not the submission machine’s system clock.
+-  The time that the job begins to execute is based on the execution machine's system clock, and not the submission machine's system clock.
 Be mindful of the ramifications when the two clocks show dramatically different times.
--  A job’s ``JobStatus`` attribute is always in the Running state when job deferral is used.
+-  A job's ``JobStatus`` attribute is always in the Running state when job deferral is used.
 There is currently no way to distinguish between a job that is executing and a job that is waiting for its deferral time.